cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Cache Behaviors
 - configure different settings for a given URL path pattern
 - example: one specific cache behavior to `images/*.jpg` files on your origin web server
-- route ot different kind of origins/origin groups based on the content type or path pattern
+- route to different kind of origins/origin groups based on the content type or path pattern
 	- /images/*
 	- /api/*
 	- /* (default cache behavior)